 Tony and Carol are based in Norwich, but working with Wycliffe Bible Translators in Cameroon, returning there for occasional visits.
 They spent many years helping one language community to produce a New Testament; now Tony is working as a translation consultant, helping other communities to translate Scriptures, while Carol is developing mother-tongue teaching materials for schools.

 Nathanael is working with Mission Aviation Fellowship (MAF).
 Nathanael is currently based in the UK undergoing four years’ training to become a licenced aircraft maintenance engineer.
 Once he has completed his training he will serve overseas with MAF helping to maintain their fleet of aircraft.

 MAF operate all over the world and use aeroplanes to help churches and charities to reach isolated communities with the love of Christ and meet their spiritual and practical needs.

 Nathanael and Joanna will be getting married in October 2021.

 Rachel is working with World Team in France, in the suburbs of Paris near Versailles.
 World Team is an international church-planting mission, and in France works with other evangelical organisations towards a goal of planting at least one church for every 10,000 people.
-Rachel is currently doing her first-year internship with a church that was planted several years ago, where she is involved in music, evangelism and discipleship and pastoral care.
+Rachel is currently helping to launch a new church-plant in a highly multicultural neighbourhood, where she is involved in music, evangelism and discipleship and pastoral care.